-In consultation with your hospice team, patients and family members will decide where the best place is to call “home”.
+In consultation with your hospice team, patients and family members will decide where the best place is to receive hospice care may be.
 We can provide care in:

 - The patient’s own home.
-This can be in private residence, independent living facility, assisted-living center, adult foster home.
+This can be in private residence, independent living facility, assisted-living center or adult foster home.

-- A family member home.
-This provides a convenient care location for other family members, and a location where the patient also feels comfortable.
+- A family member’s home.
+This provides a convenient care location for other family members and a location where the patient also feels comfortable.

 - A friend’s home.
 Often a friend becomes “a family member” and the patient has been receiving care and support from this friend.
 Having spent time together in the friend’s home, the patient is comfortable with the surroundings and the friend providing care.

 - A skilled care facility.
-Due to patient care needs and family situations a higher level of care and support are needed.
+Due to patient care needs and family situations, a higher level of care and support may be needed.
 Skilled care facilities provide the 24/7/365 care and support to meet both patient and family needs.
-The environment can be made “home like” with minimal effort like bringing family photos to help patients feel more comfortable.
+The environment can be made “home-like” with minimal effort like bringing family photos to help patients feel more comfortable.
 There is a cost associated with this option and the hospice social worker can assist with understanding this option.

-The Henry Ford Hospice patient residing in a nursing home receives the benefit of both health care organizations.
+Henry Ford Hospice often is able to makes arrangements to provide hospice services for patients residing in a nursing home.
 Henry Ford Hospice also can help coordinate a move into a nursing home if a patient is unable to stay in their current place of residence.

 Who pays for hospice services?